SarahAmiraslani/sarahamiraslani.github.io/_projects/2_project.md

 ## Feature Importance

-A feature importance plot ranks the features of a model based on their importance in making accurate predictions, and in the context of a RandomForestClassifier, it reflects how much each feature contributes to reducing the variance in the model's predictions.
+A feature importance plot ranks the features of a model based on their importance in making accurate predictions, and in the context of a Random Forest Classifier, it reflects how much each feature contributes to reducing the variance in the model's predictions.

 <div class="col-sm mt-3 mt-md-0">
     {% include figure.liquid loading="eager" path="assets/img/f1-feature-importance.png" class="img-fluid rounded z-depth-1" zoomable=true %}